patzacher/pivot_multiple_columns/README.md

 ```
 ## Import Data
 `data` contains the variables `ResponseId` and two sets of questions and responses.
-For example, Q1_1 contains the first question in the first group of questions
+For example, Q1_1 contains the first question in the scenario
-seen by a participant, while Q2_3 is the third question in the second group of
+seen by a participant, while Q2_3 is the third question in the second scenario
-questions seen by a participant.
+seen by a participant.
 Responses are code the same way.
 For example,
 A1_1 is the response to Q1_1, A2_2 to Q2_2, etc.

 ```R